mdawn/genericTCPrelay/README.md

 ## What would make it better

-- Stress testing, security audit, etc.
+- Stress testing, security audit, read binary, etc.